k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Setting Up a New Web Application

-1. In the project tree, select the LU where you want to create the web application and navigate to the Web folder.
+1. In the Project tree, select the LU where you intend to create the web application, and navigate to the Web folder.

-2. Right click and choose "New Web App..."
+2. Right-click and choose "New Web App..."

    ![](images/web/30_new_app.jpg)

-3. In the popup, enter a name for your app.
+3. In the pop-up, enter a name for your app.

-4. In the popup, choose the app type from the following options:
+4. In the pop-up, choose the app type from the following options:

    - **React** – A React framework-based app, where base React source files are pre-generated for you.
 Additionally, files related to the **Vite** framework are included to support live updates.
    - **Vanilla** – A basic setup with initial files created for you (index.html, main.js, and style.css), along with Vite framework files for live update support.